idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

 **colPercent** may be supplied as prop to Row.
 Possible values are 0 to 100.
 This number defines the width of a single grid column as a percentage of the row element's width.
-If not supplied on the row, the width of child Columns will default to 100% of the computed or absolute width of the row.
+If not supplied on the row, the width of child Columns will default to 100% of the computed or absolute width of the row, unless the width of the column is defined in the style prop, which would be used (if it exists) in the absence of this prop.

 **size** may be supplied as prop to Column.
 Possible values is 0 to Infinity.
 This number defines how many grid columns wide the given column element should be.
 If `size` is not supplied it defaults to 1.
 If the column is without a parent Row or colPercent is not specified on parent Row the width of the column will default to 100% of the computed or absolute width of its parent.
 Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if **norwarp** prop is set on the row.
 If **nowrap** is not set on the row, the column will wrap.